corsairmarks/combined_silfae_revisited/mod/README.md

 ## Known Issues

 This mod overwrites the corresponding species class added by "Silfae's city sets updated" so that it will not be available for use.
 Instead, the original species class from Silfae (with localisation) is used.
-Also, it replaces four triggers from the base game.
-Expect to see five lines in error.log like this:
+Also, it replaces three triggers from the base game.
+Expect to see four lines in error.log like this:

 ```
 [13:16:18][game_singleobjectdatabase.h:147]: Object with key: Silfae-Holofrixit already exists
-[13:16:19][game_singleobjectdatabase.h:147]: Object with key: ruler_job_check_trigger already exists
 [13:16:19][game_singleobjectdatabase.h:147]: Object with key: complex_specialist_job_check_trigger already exists
 [13:16:19][game_singleobjectdatabase.h:147]: Object with key: is_organic_species already exists
 [13:16:19][game_singleobjectdatabase.h:147]: Object with key: is_robotic_species already exists